HOW TO REAR A HAPPY PUPPY

 Once you have purchased a puppy from a reputable source the real work starts.
 Puppies often look adorable at 8 weeks and many people make the mistake of treating them like babies or little fluffy toys.
 However they are dogs and within 6 months they are virtually full grown so there is a lot of growing, developing and training to be fitted into a short time.

-Dogs are pack animals and as such they need a pack leader, this should be the owner.
+Dogs are pack animals and as such they leadership, hopefully they find this in their owner.
 If you let the puppy get the upper hand at an early age you will have problems for life.
 For the purpose of this article we will assume that the puppy is going into a family environment, possibly with other pets present.

 PREPARATIONS.
 Before you collect the puppy there is preparation work to be done.
 Ensure that your garden is puppy proof, fences and gates need to be secure.
 Remove any poisonous plants and pieces of rubbish that could damage a puppy.
 Inside the house decide where your puppy will have his own space.
 This could be the corner of the kitchen or utility room.
 Many people make up a pen with a comfortable bed or you could purchase a cage.
 This is the place where the puppy can sleep, eat and get out of the hurly burly of the household.
 Also remember that your bed, sofa and chairs are your territory and no go areas for puppies.